stephanie-castelblanco/stephanie-castelblanco.github.io/projects/PockerConnections.md

   - seniors
   - social interaction
   - connection
-summary: "encourage a feeling of unity by participating in communal card games."
+summary: "Project encourages a feeling of unity by participating in a communal card game."
 ---

 <img class="img-fluid" src="../img/pocker.png">